BUUF Covid-19 Protocols & Mitigation Strategies

-COFFEE HOUR: Each week after service, we invite you to grab a cup of coffee or tea in our beautiful new fellowship space.
+COFFEE HOUR: Each week after service, we invite you to grab a cup of coffee or tea in our beautiful new hospitality suite and enjoy fellowship with yoru friends and neighbors.
 Thank the hospitality team for their service and sign up to volunteer for coffee hour preparation and clean-up.
-Our coffee space will now be open for indoor gathering as well, but capacity is limited.
-And we continue to encourage folks to enjoy fellowship time after service outdoors as long as the weather permits to allow for maximum spaciousness and comfort.
-Please respect others’ physical space as we all have varying levels of comfortability.
+We encourage folks to enjoy fellowship outdoors as the weather permits to allow for maximum spaciousness and comfort.
+Please respect others’ physical space as we all have varying levels of comfortability .
 Thank you.

 ENTER, REJOICE, & COME IN!
 What will Sundays look like now?

-- Our sanitation stations at each entrance are still available, complete with N95 masks and hand sanitizer for use.
+- Our sanitation stations at each entrance are available, complete with quality face masks and hand sanitizer for use.

-- Head into the sanctuary to find a comfortable seat––you’ll notice we’ve added more seats but also more aisles and spaciousness.
+- Head into the sanctuary to find a comfortable seat––you’ll notice we’ve added more aisles and spaciousness.
 Say hi to new and familiar faces.
 Please respect others’ physical space as we all have varying levels of comfortability.

 - Some things that you may be used to may no longer be necessary to fully experience Worship.
 Printed Orders of Service, hymnals, and offering baskets are currently replaced with greener and healthier options.